 When you win a medical malpractice lawsuit, the doctor doesn’t pay you out of their own pocket — that money comes from medical malpractice insurance.
 This means that in addition to the doctor fighting your claim to protect their reputation (and sometimes their job), the insurance company is going to be fighting to pay you as little as possible.

-At the very least, you should never accept a settlement without consulting a lawyer.
+At the very least, you should never accept a settlement without consulting an Ohio medical malpractice lawyer.
 Once you accept the settlement, you lose the right to try to get more compensation.
 Without legal experience, you may not be able to judge whether the settlement is fair and you may end up getting a lot less than you could have with the help of a lawyer.

 At Plevin & Gallucci, our experienced medical malpractice attorneys have represented injured victims throughout the state of Ohio in cases such as: